- Bone health: Tips to keep your bones healthy

 Strength training includes the use of free weights, weight machines, resistance bands or water exercises to strengthen the muscles and bones in your arms and upper spine.
 Strength training can also work directly on your bones to slow mineral loss.

 Osteoporosis can cause compression fractures in your spinal column.
-These fractures often lead to a stooped posture, increasing the pressure along the front of your spinal column, and result in even more compression fractures.
-Exercises that gently stretch your upper back, strengthen the muscles between your shoulder blades and improve your posture can all help to reduce harmful stress on your bones and maintain bone density.
+These fractures often lead to a stooped posture.
+Exercises that gently stretch and extend your upper back, strengthen the muscles between your shoulder blades, and improve your posture can all help to reduce harmful stress on your bones and maintain bone density.

 Weight-bearing aerobic activities